Updated on May 5, 2020. Medical content reviewed by Dr. Joseph Rosado, MD, M.B.A, Chief Medical Officer

 In 2020 Illinois expanded access to health care services for all Illinois residents provided through remote means during the term of the COVID-19 pandemic.

-Illinois’s telehealth policy and rulemaking, was adopted and became effective, January 29, 2010.
+Illinois’s previous telehealth policy and rulemaking was adopted and became effective January 29, 2010.
 The telehealth services were limited to medical evaluations between hospitals only, but under the state’s telehealth expansion, physicians, advanced practice nurses, podiatrists, Federally Qualified Health Centers (FQHCs), Rural Health Clinics (RHCs) and Encounter Rate Clinics (ERCs), will also be allowed to provide telemedicine services.
-Additionally, physicians who have completed either a general psychiatry residency program or child/adolescent psychiatry residency program, may now render telemedicine services under telepsychiatry.
+Additionally, physicians who have completed either a general psychiatry residency program or child/adolescent psychiatry residency program may now render telemedicine services under telepsychiatry.

 All out-of-state health care practitioners intending to provide telemedicine services, to patients geographically situated in the state of Illinois, must first obtain a valid medical license, from the Illinois Medical Board, prior to commencing service — however, physician-to-physician (P2P) exemptions apply.

-On July 21, 2015, Illinois enacted legislature allowing the state to join the Interstate Medical Licensing Compact, expediting a pathway to licensure for qualified physicians, wishing to practice telemedicine in multiple states.
+On July 21, 2015, Illinois enacted legislation allowing the state to join the Interstate Medical Licensing Compact, expediting a pathway to licensure for qualified physicians, wishing to practice telemedicine in multiple states.